3 Bookish Things Tag

 dsfs.png

-Patch Cipriano from the cover of The Hush, Hush Saga by Becca Fitzpatrick, Tom Bombadil by Hildebrant from J.R.R.
-Tolkein’s Lord of The Rings Trilogy, and Ares Lavrenthea from The Mooncallers series by Leda C. Muir.
+A collage of book covers and character art found online.
+(Left) Patch Cipriano from the cover of The Hush, Hush Saga by Becca Fitzpatrick, (middle) Tom Bombadil by Hildebrant from J.R.R.
+Tolkein’s Lord of The Rings Trilogy, and (right) Ares Lavrenthea from The Mooncallers series by Leda C. Muir.

 3 Unpopular Bookish Opinions

-• Divergent genuinely did want to like the Divergent series and can fully see why they’ve been so successful.
+• The Divergent Series by Veronica Roth.
+Genuinely did want to like The Divergent Series and can fully see why they’ve been so successful.
 I just wish it was done better.
-The first chapter seemed promisng, but it sort of went downhill from there and I just couldn’t get into the books.
+The first chapter seemed promising, but it sort of went downhill from there and I just couldn’t get into the books.

 • Bookish Subscription Boxes.
 I just don’t understand these.
 Why would I subscribe to a book box subscription when I can just buy books I know I’ll love.
 And if this blog post has taught you anything, it’s that I definitely don’t need the subscription for the bookmarks.
 I wouldn’t use them anyway.